Manually Validate Extracted Data: Extraction Validation

 Document

-Hover over any title or data point to get an in-depth description or more information.
+Hover over any title or data point for a more in-depth description.

 Field

-This tab is open by default when navigating through fields.
-Together with the Field Editor, this is one of the most important screens in Extraction Validation.
+This tab opens by default when navigating through fields.
+Together with the Field Editor, it’s one of the most important screens in Extraction Validation.
+You’ll find:

 All the details about field validation can be found further down.